dbj-systems/dbj--nanolib/docs/valstat_concept.md

    // to the caller in an error state
    // return {{},{stat}};
 ```
-All the HTTP valstat results are made to be in the INFO state, both value and status are present as described by HTTP protocol.
+All the HTTP valstat results are made to be in the INFO state, both value and status are present, as described by HTTP protocol.

 At debug time we might check if the implementor of http_get() has done that right.
 ```cpp